 SDG 17 - PARTNERSHIPS FOR THE GOALS

-As a founding partner, Kinnevik is actively engaged in non-profit organisation Reach for Change and their mission to find outstanding social entrepreneurs and help them develop innovations that improve children's lives on a big scale.
+As a founding partner, Kinnevik is actively engaged in the non-profit organisation Reach for Change and their mission to find outstand-ing social entrepreneurs and help them develop innovations that improve children’s lives on a big scale.
+Read more about Reach For Change and their work in the case study.

 REACH FOR CHANGE

-Reach for Change is a non-profit organisation founded by Kinnevik to improve children’s lives through social innovations.
-Reach for Change find and develop Change Leaders – local social entrepreneurs with innovations that solve pressing issues facing children.
-The entrepreneurs are helped to scale their innovations through seed funding, access to business expertise and networking opportunities.
-Launched in Sweden in 2010, Reach for Change is now present in 18 countries on three continents, supporting more than 400 entrepreneurs globally.
+Reach for Change is a non-profit organisation founded by Kinnevik to improve children’s lives through social in-novations.
+Reach for Change finds and develops Change Leaders – local social entrepreneurs with innovations that solve pressing issues facing children.